a group of four diverse people sitting around a table looking at documents and talking

 Education, Training and Skills

-• A bachelor's degree or college diploma in business administration, commerce or a related discipline is usually required.
+Business management consultants usually need to have a bachelor's degree or college diploma in business administration, commerce or a related discipline.

-• Certification as a quality auditor may be required for some occupations in this unit group.
+• Certification as a quality auditor (in some occupations)

 Education programs in B.C.